 Helicopter tours or guided hikes are encouraged for viewing of natural amenities in remote locations.
 Trekkers are advised to remember basic rules when exploring the islands independently and cautioned always to think, “safety first.”
 Many trails are steep, winding, narrow, and very slippery when wet.
 When planning to tramp about the island trails, the following guidelines are encouraged.

-walking shoes.
+Be sure to wear sturdy hiking boots or walking shoes.
 Many remote trails are only suitable for the physically fit.
 There are steep drop-offs on the edge of many tracks, so supervise children well.
 Trails and pathways lack campsites and fires are not permitted at any time.
 Remember to bring insect repellent, sunglasses, plenty of drinking water, sunscreen, foul weather gear, and a first-aid kit.
 Acquaint yourself with a map of the area and let someone know your proposed adventure itinerary and when you will return.

 Waimea Falls, Kauai